 In this century, the population will increase dramatically to surpass the 10 billion people mark.
 With the exponential progress of technology, a large portion of jobs will be replaced by algorithms, and new roles will be created in our global economy.
 Technology enabling extreme mobility, the job market become borderless and global.

 This shift affects the job market in a dramatic way, and the old education systems do not work anymore.
 You need to develop a new kind of toolkit: adaptability and fast learning.
 Learning faster than other people.
 Companies need to learn faster than their – now global – competitors.

 As a result, you will need to know more than your competitors about the job market.
 You’ll have to demonstrate to your future employer that you have more assets:

 - A strong learning ability,

-- Advanced specialised skills,
+- Advanced specialized skills,

 - A strong network, that can come from your school alumni network.